WEEE-Open/tarallo-import-script/README.md

 ### Feature list generation

-`generate-features` reads the feature list from `tarallo-backend/database-data.sql`, converts it to JS code and places it into `tarallo-backend/src/Database/Feature.php` and some other files (`generate-features` tells you which ones when it's finished).
+`generate-features` reads the feature list from `tarallo-backend/database-data.sql`, converts it to PHP data structures and places it into `tarallo-backend/src/Database/Feature.php` and some other files (`generate-features` tells you which ones when it's finished).

 Modified files should be manually reviewed and committed.